morgbillingsley/bootstrap-site/README.md

 # Dylate Bootstrap Site

-This is a symfony project template that will allow dylate developers to bootstrap Symfony projects easily.
+This is a symfony project template that will allow dylate developers to bootstrap PHP MVC projects easily.

 ## Installation